La Bamba (film): Plot

-During the summer of 1957 in Southern California, Richard "Richie" Steven Valenzuela is a 16-year old Mexican-American boy who lives with his mother, Concepcion "Connie" Valenzuela and his younger brothers and sisters.
+During the summer of 1957 in Northern California, Richard "Richie" Steven Valenzuela is a 16-year old Mexican-American boy who lives with his mother, Concepcion "Connie" Valenzuela, and his younger brothers and sisters.
 His family is poor, and he works as a farmhand after school.
 He loves rock-and-roll music and dreams of becoming a rockstar.
-Richie suffers from aviophobia due to recurring nightmares about the mid-air collision that occurred directly over his school, in which his best friend was crushed to death by the fallen aircraft.
+Richie has aviophobia due to recurring nightmares about the mid-air collision that occurred over his school, in which his best friend was crushed to death by the fallen aircraft.
 One day, Richie's troubled half-brother Bob Morales arrives after being released from jail, surprising him and his mother.
 They all decide to leave the farm and move to a house in Southern California, along with Bob's girlfriend and Richie's ex, Rosie.

-Three months later, Richie attends San Fernando High School where he falls in love with his classmate Donna Ludwig, and joins his friend Chino's band, The Silhouettes.
+Three months later, Richie attends San Fernando High School where he falls in love with his classmate Donna Ludwig and joins his friend Chino's band, the Silhouettes.
 Bob becomes an alcoholic and starts to abuse Rosie.
 When he learns that she is pregnant, he refuses to take responsibility.
-Richie invites Donna to a garage party where he and the Silhouettes are performing, but he doesn't get his turn to sing and Donna does not attend.
+Richie invites Donna to a garage party where he and the Silhouettes are performing, but he doesn't get his turn to sing, and Donna does not attend.

-Richie decides to host another party and becomes The Silhouettes' new leader after they vote out their original leader.
-However, a drunken Bob crashes the party and starts a brawl among the attendees.
-The next day, Bob Keane, the owner and president of Del-Fi Records in Hollywood, auditions Richie after seeing him perform at the party and signs him to his label; Keane becomes his record producer and manager.
+Richie decides to host another party and becomes the Silhouettes' new leader after they vote out their original leader.
+A drunken Bob crashes the party and starts a brawl among the attendees.
+The next day, Bob Keane, the owner and president of Del-Fi Records in Hollywood, Los Angeles, auditions Richie after seeing him perform at the party and signs him to his label; Keane becomes his record producer and manager.
 Richie and Donna become a couple, despite Donna's father disapproving of his daughter dating a Hispanic boy, and Richie starts recording songs like "We Belong Together" and "Come On, Let's Go" at Gold Star Studios.
-Keane gives Richie his professional name of "Ritchie Valens", which Richie initially dislikes, but eventually comes to accept.
+Keane gives Richie his professional name of "Ritchie Valens", which Richie initially dislikes but comes to accept.
 Ritchie starts releasing his songs on radio and becomes an overnight sensation.

-Despite his increasing fame, Ritchie's relationship with Donna suffers with her father refusing to let Ritchie see her.
-He then writes the song "Donna", as a tribute to her.
-One night, Bob meets up with Ritchie, and they go to Tijuana, Mexico.
+Despite the increasing fame, Ritchie's relationship with Donna suffers with her father refusing to let Ritchie see her.
+He then writes the song "Donna" as a tribute to her.
+One night, Bob meets up with Ritchie, and they go to Tijuana, Baja California, Mexico.
 At a brothel, Ritchie sees a band performing a traditional Mexican folk song called "La Bamba".
-He awakens the next day in a small village and is given a talisman by a local Curandero to protect him from his fear of flying.
+He awakens the next day in a village and is given a talisman by a local Curandero to protect him from his fear of flying.
 Ritchie and Bob return home to discover that Rosie gave birth to a girl in their absence.
-Ritchie soon decides to make a rock-and-roll rendition of "La Bamba" as a single to go along with "Donna" and convinces Keane to release it.
+Ritchie decides to make a rock-and-roll rendition of "La Bamba" as a single to go along with "Donna" and convinces Keane to release it.